radiantlogic-v8/documentation-new/documentation/web-services-api-guide/scim.md

 Custom SCIM attributes can be created for new schemas or when editing existing custom schemas.

+>[!note]
->[!note] it is not advised to modify the attributes of the default core SCIM schemas.
+>It is not advised to modify the attributes of the default core SCIM schemas.

 Attributes can be either single-valued or multi-valued.
 Multi-valued attributes like email, phoneNumbers, and ims can support canonical values, like Type (work, home, mobile, fax, pager…etc.).
 SCIM also supports complex attributes where an attribute can have sub-attributes.
 This section describes the attribute types and provides an example for each.